 We celebrate Holy Communion each Sunday.
 Holy Communion, the Eucharist, is open to any baptized follower of Christ who has been baptized in the name of the Trinity: Father, Son and Holy Spirit.
 Genuine faith, reverence, confessing, and forsaking our sins, and earnest efforts to be at peace with all people are the requirements Jesus makes of all his followers as he welcomes us to Holy Communion.

 Our preschool department cares for infants through four years old.
 Childcare for these little ones begins at 9am during Discipleship Hour and continues through Children’s Church at 10am.

-Kindergarten through fifth grade worship in the main sanctuary, but go out for an age–appropriate homily during the sermon.
-They join their families again in time for Holy Communion.
+Kindergarten through fifth grade children worship in the main sanctuary, but go out for an age-appropriate homily during the sermon.
+They join their families in the sanctuary in time for Holy Communion.